University of Exeter Halls of Residence: Birks Grange

 In 2005, Birks Grange, formerly Birks Halls (1966–2004), completed a multimillion-pound redevelopment with the residential block being completely rebuilt and the central block being redesigned and renovated.
 The central block was equipped with a new porter's lodge, a modern canteen and a renovated hall bar named 'The Boot', and a shop.
 Birks Grange has accessible rooms for people with disabilities.
-The senior resident tutor is Sam Goodman.

 Birks Grange now encompasses Moberly House (standard rooms), and together make up the largest hall in the University of Exeter with 360 undergraduates in Birks Grange and 152 in Moberly.
 The colours for Birks Grange is blue, whilst that of Moberly House is green.
 The main motto is "Together we stand", whilst each hall has a slogan that identifies itself.
 The informal slogan for Birks Grange is currently "Best legs on Campus" - due to Cardiac Hill, the steep path leading up from Birks Grange to the campus.
 The motto for Birks is "Excelsior" (Ever Upward), and the informal slogan for Moberly House is "Last one standing", which refers to the last remaining hall of the recently demolished Duryard Halls.